 Are Our Brains Developed to Prefer a Female Voice?

-Take any group of listeners, and you’ll find it may not be all that difficult to find a female voice that everyone enjoys.
+Take any group of listeners, and you’ll find it may not be all that difficult to find a experiment.
 Finding a male voice everyone likes, however, can be a real challenge.
 Stanford University Professor Clifford Nass noted this fact, while pointing out the human brain is actually developed to like female voices.

 Studies have found this preference can be traced as far back as the womb, where unborn babies reacted to the sound of their mother’s voice.
 They didn’t react to other women’s voices, nor did they react to their father’s voice.

 Perceived as Helping, Not Commanding

 If you haven’t already noticed, most digital assistants and navigation systems incorporate a female voice in their technology.
 Alexa, Siri, Cortana and the voice of Ooma are four immediate examples that come to mind.
 While there are several reasons female voices outweigh male voices for technological gadgets, one pointed out by Nass was particularly enlightening.

 While people enjoy using technology to help them out, they also still want to feel as if they have some control in the process.
 Female voices tend to do just that, making the user feel as if the technology is helping them solve their problems.